 These snakes are named after their beautifully colored dorsal and ventral scales.
 They take on a glossy blackish-purple shade in bright light.
 Eastern indigo snakes are often kept as pets but are listed as federally threatened in Florida, mostly due to humans.
 Habitat loss and fragmentation are two major reasons they have been virtually erased in the northern parts of Florida.

 Florida Pine Snake (Pituophis melanoleucus mugitus)

-Despite their lack of venom, these snakes are known to bite- and powerfully too.
-However, they hardly bite and often bluff-bite and hiss out loud to scare their prey off.
+Despite their lack of venom, these snakes are known to bite — and powerfully too.
+However, they hardly bite and often bluff-bite and hiss out loud to scare off their prey.
 Most recorded bites from these animals were in a bid to protect themselves, which they do not hesitate to do.
 Luckily, their bites aren’t life-threatening due to their lack of venom.